Operation Rubicon: Detection

 In 1995, hot on the heels of the Hans Bühler affair (HYDRA), The Baltimore Sun reported for the first time that Crypto AG had been selling manipulated cipher devices until the late 1980s, and made the connections to the NSA and CIA.
 In a series of articles, Scott Shane and Tom Bowman questioned the relationship between Crypto AG and Motorola, showing the minutes of a meeting held at Motorola in August 1975.
-At this meeting, two members of the American intelligence community — Nora Mackabee (NSA) and Herb Frank (CIA) — had been present.
+At this meeting, two members of the US intelligence community — Nora Mackabee (NSA) and Herb Frank (CIA) — had been present.

 In 1996, Der Spiegel followed suit with a similar story in which they made the connections to the NSA and ZfCh.
-In its print issue No. 36 (1996), under the title Wer ist der befugte Vierte?
-(Who is the Authorized Fourth?), Der Spiegel devoted an article to the business practices of Crypto AG.
+Under the title Wer ist der befugte Vierte? ('Who is the Authorised Fourth?'), Der Spiegel devoted an article to the business practices of Crypto AG.

 The actual exposure of Operation Rubicon happened in February 2020 through the joint research of SRF, ZDF, and the Washington Post.
 They evaluated a 280-page intelligence dossier that proved that the BND and CIA were comprehensively behind Crypto AG.
 The dossier proves that Crypto AG sold manipulated encryption devices to about 130 countries as part of Operation Rubicon.
 The communication encrypted with the devices could be read by the services without any problems.
 According to Austrian intelligence expert Siegfried Beer, such devices were also in use in Austria.

 Bernd Schmidbauer, Minister of State to the Federal Chancellor under Helmut Kohl, confirmed the Rubikon operation to ZDF in 2020, claiming that it helped make the world a little "safer and more peaceful".

 Criticism

 Through Operation Rubicon, which lasted for decades, various German and U.S. governments had extensive detailed knowledge of human rights violations worldwide.
 Argentina's armed forces used Crypto AG technology during Argentina's military dictatorship from 1976 to 1983.
 The junta had thousands of regime critics thrown alive into the sea from military planes over the Atlantic; around 30,000 people in total fell victim to the dictatorship.
 Although the German government under Helmut Schmidt was aware of this through the interception technology of Crypto AG, the Germany national football team participated in the 1978 World Cup held in Argentina.
 However, an obvious use of the information obtained would most likely have resulted in the unmasking of the politically highly sensitive operation, which was extremely important for the intelligence services involved.

 Research by ZDF shows that the weaknesses of the algorithms in the manipulated devices could also have been exploited by opposing intelligence services.
 In the 1980s, the GDR's Ministry of State Security and the KGB had succeeded in deciphering the encryption of Turkish diplomatic reports throughout, thereby reading them.
 Turkey was also one of the states that purchased encryption devices with weakened keys from, among others, Crypto AG.
-Thus, the weakened crypto products supplied to Allies ultimately jeopardized the security of the Alliance as a whole due to the increased risk of third parties skimming the information.
+Thus, the weakened crypto products supplied to Allies ultimately jeopardised the security of the Alliance as a whole due to the increased risk of third parties skimming the information.